 - Veracruz All Natural Food Truck

 El Primo food truck gives off an authentic Mexican feel, but not in a touristy way; it’s the perfect little gem you need to get that taco fix!
 Their breakfast tacos are something else!
 They are filled with simple ingredients but are achieved in such a harmonious and beautiful display of balance.
-The tacos have a good amount of cheese, the eggs are made fresh, and are executed flawlessly.
-The sausage has a great amount of character, but knows its place and doesn’t overpower the entire composition!
-Let’s not forget to mention their hot sauce is amazing; it’s potent with subtle smokey and floral notes!
+The tacos have a good amount of cheese, the eggs were made fresh, and were executed flawlessly.
+The sausage had a great amount of character, but knew its place and didn’t overpower the entire composition!
+Let’s not forget to mention their hot sauce is amazing; it’s potent with subtle smokey and floral notes.

 From its humble beginnings in the early 1980’s as a street taco cart in a Northern Mexican town, El Taquito “broke the mold” as the first to introduce “queso fresco and a slice of avocado” in its tacos in 1995 on Riverside Dr. The street taco that originated in the Northern Mexico hometown of Matamoros in the early 80’s has been brought to El Taquito to share with all taco lovers in Austin.
 Their food and atmosphere are more authentic than other places, their mango margarita is refreshing, strong and fruity and is topped with chile lime and their al pastor, fajita, and pollo asado tacos are to die for!
 You will not be disappointed!